Doctor Negligence Lawyer in Louisville, Kentucky

 - Anesthesia mistakes

-- Scalpel slips, cutting an organ, blood vessel or other tissue
+- Slipped while using a scalpel, cutting an organ, blood vessel, or other tissue

 - Leaving a surgical instrument or sponge inside the patient after surgery

 Doctor Negligence Involving Medication

 A physician may fail to prescribe the medication a patient needs, may prescribe the wrong medication, or may prescribe the wrong dose.

 A doctor may also be found negligent if he or she fails to take the following into account when prescribing medication: